vidoseaver/dox-blog/README.md

 * Tests are highly encouraged.
 * Don't disregard performance optimizations, sure there's a small amount of articles today, but what if there were 500k?
-* We're not concerned with styling, `/components` does have some guidance if you must.
+* We're not concerned with CSS styling, `/components` does have some guidance if you must.
 * Avoid pushing indentation changes to current files, this makes the changeset harder to read.

 ## What to Expect after you Submit